Alberta Arts District has a relaxed, alternative vibe, with some of Portland's tastiest restaurants.

 10 best things to do at Alberta Arts District

-1. Go out for lunch or dinner: Enjoy tapas and small spanish plates at Urdanita restaurant, or comfort food and cocktails in a relaxed atmosphere at Knockback.
+1. Go out for lunch or dinner: Enjoy tapas and small spanish plates at Urdanita restaurant, or delicious seafood and sushi rolls in a relaxed atmosphere at Bamboo Sushi.
 Bella Pizza (pictured) is a favorite neighborhood hangout, and sells East Coast style pizza.

 2. Enjoy a delicious brunch: Weekend brunch is a big deal in Portland, with some great options in the Alberta Arts District.
-Eat at Petite Provence Boulangerie and Patisserie for a tasty brunch in chic, parisian surroundings.
-The Tin Shed Garden Cafe also attracts a big crowd on the weekends and has a lovely outdoor area.
+Eat at Petite Provence Boulangerie & Patisserie for a tasty brunch in chic, parisian surroundings.
+The Tin Shed Garden Cafe also attracts big crowds on the weekends and has a lovely outdoor area.
 Pine State Biscuits is another Portland success story, serving up yummy southern style baked biscuit sandwiches.

 3. Relax at a brewpub: The most popular brewpub along Alberta Street is Great Notion Brewing, housed in an industrial style building with a leafy outdoor patio, offering culinary inspired sours and stouts.